flensrocker/discriminated-unions/README.d/part-1-what-is-a-discriminated-union.md

 We cannot "represent illegal state" anymore!

+That was a lot!
+Take a deep breath and play around with the types.
+Experiment with them, to get used to it.

-We really deserve a break... 😮‍💨😅
+And don't forget to take a break... 😮‍💨😅